 Iceland is such a spectacular country with beautiful landscapes.
 My husband and I went in November for our 5 year anniversary.
 We’ve always wanted to go but never really found the right time.
 We were a little hesitant to go to Iceland during the winter, but I’m glad we did go during that time!
 Before we left we created a Iceland Travel itinerary so we can stay on track and see all the sights that we wanted to.
 Here is a rundown of how our trip of a lifetime planning went.

-I booked our trip through Fleetway Travel with a direct flight to Reykjavik from Boston with WOW Air.
+You can book the trip through multiple travel companies like Expedia, I decided to book our trip through Fleetway Travel with a direct flight to Reykjavik from Boston with WOW Air because it seemed like it was the best deal i could find at the time.
 Beware, you have to pay for everything extra with that Airline, it is sort of like Spirit Airlines.
 But I suggest you load up on food/water before you board the plane and bring along an iPad or a book to read.
 Whatever it takes to keep you entertained for a few hours.
 If you forget to bring your iPad then you can rent one from WOW to use during the flight which I thought was pretty cool.

 The red-eye flight left around 8pm and we arrived in Iceland at about 6am the next morning.
 Overall, flying with the red-eye made the flight feel faster for me because I tried to fall asleep multiple times (sadly with no success).